 - Optionally, choose a subnetwork from the list to activate in the map view.
 This allows the subnetwork to stand out visually by setting a transparency for inactive subnetwork features.

-- Select a subnetwork in the grid view.
+- Select a subnetwork from the list in the grid view.

 - Use the slider or specify a value for Background Transparency to change the transparency.
 This determines the amount of transparency applied to features from inactive subnetworks.